 - Necklace for a pearl from Japan.
 Picking an oyster and finding a pearl inside in Japan is one my cherished childhood memories of Walt Disney World.
 The necklaces available to contain your pearl are quite pricey.
 Thankfully, you can purchase a similar necklace on etsy for much less.
 Saved me quite a bit.

 - Princess dress.
 If you are bringing small children, dress up items are a must.
 The parks do sell these items, most exclusive to the parks which means a lot more money.
 Priced at more than $100 in some cases, I knew I had to bring along some dress up.
 I ended up stalking the sales at the Disney store and got two dresses (Elsa and Rapunzel) for $50 total.
-These dresses are high quality, not like the ones you may find at Target, Toys R Us or elsewhere.
+High quality dresses can also be found at JCPenney.
+Dressing up ensures your children will be treated like the special royalty they are, but always keep comfort in mind.

 Check out this parade unveiled as part of Disneyland’s 60th Celebration.
 Paint the Night was first shown overseas, but they brought it back home and the nighttime parade has never looked so good.